ohsu-comp-bio/UniVI/README.md

 * Use `.layers["counts"]` when you want NB/ZINB/Poisson decoders.
 * Use continuous `.X` (log1p/CLR/LSI) when you want Gaussian/MSE decoders.

-> Your notebooks show recommended preprocessing per dataset; the key is that the decoder likelihood should match the input distribution.
+> Jupyter notebooks in this repository show recommended preprocessing per dataset; the key is that the decoder likelihood should match the input distribution.

 ### 2) Train (CLI)